 The benefit of colloidal silver is that it kills pathogens like bacteria, viruses, and fungi in dogs.
 To make things simpler, let’s review some popular colloidal silver uses in dogs below.

 Colloidal Silver for Dog Eye Infections.
 Colloidal silver can be used to treat eye problems in dogs, such as inflammation and infection.
-It is painless so that colloidal silver drops can be applied directly to your dog’s eyes.
+It is painless, so colloidal silver drops can be applied directly to your dog’s eyes.

 Colloidal Silver for Dog Skin Allergies.
 Colloidal silver is believed to have a soothing effect on dogs with allergies.
 Namely, when sprayed, it can reduce the itchiness and skin dryness that cause pain and discomfort.